-Certificates and surviving applications are again organised by mariner’s number and not name.
-The only way to identify an engineer’s number is by the official registers at the National Archives:
+Certificates and surviving applications are again organised in the National Maritime Museum collection by mariner’s number and not name.
+To identify an engineer’s number you will need to consult the official registers at the National Archives.

 - Registers of Certificates of Competency: Engineers (1861–1921) National Archives (catalogue references: BT139 – BT142).

 - Search : Registers of Certificates of Competency: Engineers

 After obtaining this information, you will then be able to request the correct Engineers Certificate for viewing in the Caird Library reading room.
 This will require staff to make an order on your behalf.
 Contact library staff.

 The museum's archive also contains some certificates for skippers of fishing vessels, which were issued in a separate series.
 These are again organised by certificate number, and the only means of identifying a man’s number is by consulting an official register at the National Archives.